 Enter video converters.
 These make life easier by changing video files into different formats, enabling you to play the video on your desired device and app.
 Video converters can also be useful when editing videos, as changing the file to a different format can allow for a more efficient editing process.
 Thankfully, there’s a huge selection of video converters for PC, but choosing the right one can be tough.

-We’ve picked the best video converters for Windows 10 and older and reveal what they have to offer.
-If you don’t want to read the entire post, here’s an at-a-glance look at our top picks
+We’ve picked the best video converters for Windows 10 and older (our top picks work well on Windows 11 too), and reveal what they have to offer.
+If you don’t want to read the entire post, here’s an at-a-glance look at our top picks.